Skip to content

 To protect the system's solvency, undercollateralized Vaults are liquidated.
 The protocol sells the collateral to repay the DVD debt and a liquidation penalty.
 Any remaining collateral is returned to the Vault owner.

-Pushing to $1 or higher
+Pushing to target price or higher

 1. Inherent value from collateral redemption: DVD tokens have inherent value because they are required to retrieve deposited collateral from Vaults.
 This creates natural demand for DVD.
 For example, let's say a user deposits $1,000 worth of collateral into a Vault, and generates 800 DVD tokens against this collateral.
 To get their $1,000 of collateral back, they must return 800 DVD.
 This makes each DVD effectively worth $1.25 ($1,000 / 800) to the user.
 So, the need to repay DVD to access valuable collateral gives DVD inherent value, driving demand.